-The good news this week is that long-departed film legend Clark Gable is in the news.
+The good news this week is that long-departed film legend Clark Gable is in the headlines.
 The bad news is that it’s because he’s been accused of date rape an astonishing 80 years after the fact.
 And he wasn’t accused directly but by hearsay.
 I’ll let you pick through the wire stories if you feel the need to catch up, but forgive me for being a Caucasian male film historian (and criticized for same after being quoted in Lou Lumenick’s piece in the New York Post) who dares say, show me the evidence.
 Any more, all one has to do is level a charge, no matter how nebulous, and it sticks.
 Newswires pick it up, special interests start wagging fingers, and a famous name is covered in goo.

 I grant you Gable invited scandal by denying what was so painfully obvious, that the child born to Loretta Young in 1935 was his child.
 The birth mother acknowledged it; the birth child did too.
 As one who, while writing Fireball: Carole Lombard and the Mystery of Flight 3, had to try to sort out the psyche of this guy who denied what everybody knew, there comes a point when I could only scratch my head.
 The best I can figure it, Clark Gable denied his involvement in the conception of Judy Lewis because either: